Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

-It is instructive to understand the repercussions of plasma magnetization on the long-term evolution of ablated plasmas.
-To quantify the effect of the magnetic field, we ran a 1D simulation up to 650 ps and another simulation with the magnetic contribution inside the particle pusher turned off, see Figs.~\ref{fig:fig4}b-d.
-We find that in the full simulation, the temperature profile develops a spatial gradient in the target normal direction, whereas the ``$B=0$'' simulation is highly isothermal (Fig.~\ref{fig:fig4}c).
-The magnetized simulation temperature rises about 20$\%$ above the unmagnetized case in a heated region near the critical surface ($z \approx 20 d_i$), and falls to $\sim 20\%$ below the unmagnetized case further in the corona ($z = 80 d_i$).
-Such a peak may be associated with a suppression of the outgoing heat flux due to the presence of magnetic fields.
-To see whether the heat flux term contribution depends on the presence of the magnetic field structures, we calculated the relative contribution of the terms in the energy equation for electrons: $\frac{\partial E_{e}}{\partial t} = -\nabla \cdot (E_{e}v)-P_e\nabla \cdot v - \nabla \cdot q_e +Q_{\rm las}$.
-Here, $E_e = \frac{3}{2}k_B n_e T_e$ is the internal electron energy density, $v$ is the plasma flow velocity, $P_e=k_B n_eT_e$ is the electron pressure, $q_e$ is the electron heat flux, and $Q_{\rm las}$ is the laser heating.
-It turns out that the heat flux contribution $|\nabla \cdot q_e|$ is small compared to $|P_e\nabla \cdot v|$ and $|\nabla \cdot (E_{e}v)|$ around the temperature peak ($10 \leq z/d_i\leq 30$) in the magnetized case, and becomes dominant in the ``$B=0$'' simulation for a similar laser heating power (difference in $Q_{\rm las}$ is within $30\%$).
-The details of heat conduction in a self-magnetized PIC simulation will be addressed in future work.
-Another notable difference between the magnetized and unmagnetized simulations is the electron temperature anisotropy (Fig.~\ref{fig:fig4}d), where the ``$B=0$'' run develops a significantly larger level of anisotropy.
+Figure~\ref{fig:fig4} shows how the self-generated magnetic field modifies the plasma expansion dynamics.
+Here, we ran two 1D simulations up to 650 ps, one with a regular particle pusher and another simulation with the $\mathbf{v \times B}$ Lorentz force inside the particle pusher turned off.
+We find that in the full simulation (solid lines), the temperature profile develops a spatial gradient in the target normal direction, whereas the ``$B=0$'' simulation (wide transparent lines) is highly isothermal (Fig.~\ref{fig:fig4}b).
+The magnetized simulation temperature rises about 20$\%$ above the unmagnetized case just outside the critical surface ({$z \approx 150~\mu \rm m$}), and falls to $\sim 20\%$ below the unmagnetized case further in the corona ({$z \approx 600~\mu \rm m$}).
+Such a peak is due to suppression of the outgoing heat flux by the magnetic field (Fig.~\ref{fig:fig4}b, magenta line).
+Inspecting the electron energy transport equation, we find that the heat flux contribution $|\nabla \cdot \mathbf{q}_e|$ is small compared to $|P_e\nabla \cdot \mathbf{v}|$ and $|\nabla \cdot (E_{e}\mathbf{v})|$ around the temperature peak ({$100~\mu \rm m \leq z \leq 300~\rm \mu m$}) in the magnetized case, but it is dominant in the ``$B=0$'' simulation for a similar laser heating power (difference in $Q_{\rm las}$ is within $30\%$).
+Here, $E_{e}$ and $P_e$ are the electron internal energy and pressure, respectively.
+Another notable difference between the magnetized and unmagnetized simulations is the electron temperature anisotropy, where the ``$B=0$''\,run develops a significantly larger level of anisotropy.
 This anisotropy is persistent throughout the simulation, as the magnetic fields are prohibited from amplifying via the instabilities.
-Magnetic fields, much like collisions, will relax the anisotropy over time\cite{Thaury2010a}, consistent with Figure~\ref{fig:fig4}d.
+Magnetic fields, much like collisions, relax the anisotropy over time~\cite{Thaury2010a}, consistent with Figure~\ref{fig:fig4}c.